 And yes, the same applies to adults, too.

-Build this habit with family members in your household by designating hit the dinner hour as family time.
+Trying sharing a family meal in a special location — like a picnic in a park where you’ll be in a new (ideally outdoor) environment seeing and doing new things.
 The National Center on Addiction and Substance Abuse at Columbia University (CASA) found that sharing meals with your family is incredibly important.

 “Compared to teens who had infrequent family dinners…teens who had frequent family dinners were almost 1.5 times likelier to have said they had an excellent relationship with their mother,” CASA reports, “and 1.5 times likelier to have said they had an excellent relationship with their father.”